-Hopkins County Schools serves 6,817 students in kindergarten through 12th grade .
+Hopkins County Schools serves more than 6,200 students in kindergarten through 12th grade .
 The district has seven elementary schools, three middle schools, one P-8 school, two high schools, a career and technology center, and two alternate schools.
-The blended KERA preschool/Head Start program serves 267 students.
+We also offer a blended KERA preschool/Head Start program.

 - All-day kindergarten is offered in all elementary schools.

 - Hopkins County Central and Madisonville North Hopkins high schools are accredited by the Southern Association of Colleges and Schools.